solidoss/solidframe/tutorials/ipc_echo/README.md

  * The server: [ipc_echo_server.cpp](ipc_echo_server.cpp)
  * The client: [ipc_echo_client.cpp](ipc_echo_client.cpp)

 Before continuing with this tutorial, you should:
  * prepare a SolidFrame build as explained [here](../../README.md#installation).
  * read the [overview of the asynchronous active object model](../../solid/frame/README.md).
  * read the [informations about solid_frame_ipc](../../ipc/README.md)

 ## Overview

-In this tutorial you will learn how to use solid_frame_ipc library for a simple client-server application pair.
+In this tutorial you will learn how to use solid_frame_ipc library for a basic client-server application pair.
-The protocol is very simple: a single message containing a string.
+The client and server will exchange a simple message consisting of a single string.

 **The client**:
  * for every command line input